teleclimber/jsonapirouter/README.md

 return // you're done.
 ```

-After the route handler runs the router will process the `Data` and concoct a list of ids it needs, feed it to the loader and include the resources in the `Document`.
+After the route handler runs the router will process the `Data` and build a list of ids it needs, feed it to the loader and include the resources in the `Document`.

 ### Got the Related Resources